natanaeljr/spaceship/README.md

 spaceship
 ===

-My first serious game, built from the ground up.
+Simple 2d spaceshooter game, built from the ground up with only C++, modern OpenGL and a few libs.

 This is a build setup for linux.